-If the stockholders approve this proposal, the non-employee director RSU awards will be granted on the date of the 2023 annual meeting.
-Fifty percent of the RSUs will vest on June 1, 2023 and the remainder of the RSUs will vest in two equal installments on the last day of each of our third and fourth quarters of 2023.
+If the stockholders approve this proposal, the non-employee director RSU awards will be granted on the date of the 2024 annual meeting.
+Fifty percent of the RSUs will vest on June 1, 2024 and the remainder of the RSUs will vest in two equal installments on the last day of each of our third and fourth quarters of 2024.
 Each RSU entitles the director to one share of common stock.
-The proposed RSU awards will be made under our stockholder-approved 2006 equity incentive plan pursuant to the terms of the plan.
+The proposed RSU awards will be made under the Current Plan pursuant to the terms of the plan.
 The vesting of all such RSU awards will accelerate in the event of a change in control of our company.
 Any RSU award, to the extent not previously vested, is forfeited if the individual is no longer a member of the board of directors on the applicable vesting date.
 Each of Dr. Albertine, Mr. Leonard, Ms. O'Mara.
 Mr. Painter and Ms. Russell will receive the RSUs upon stockholder approval of this proposal and has an interest in the approval of this proposal.